-- 1. Any indications other than those listed above, including the following POEM procedures: - a.
+- Any indications other than those listed above, including the following POEM procedures: - a.
 Diverticular peroral endoscopic myotomy (D-POEM) - b.
 Gastric peroral endoscopic myotomy (G-POEM) - c.
 Zenker peroral endoscopic myotomy (Z-POEM)

-DURATION OF APPROVAL: ONE time authorization\
+DURATION OF APPROVAL: ONE time authorization

-\A repeated POEM may be considered medically necessary for adults with recurrent symptoms after a prior POEM procedure on the opposite site of the esophagus with an Eckardt symptom score >3 and no contraindications.
+A repeated POEM may be considered medically necessary for adults with recurrent symptoms after a prior POEM procedure on the opposite site of the esophagus with an Eckardt symptom score >3 and no contraindications.
 New authorization request is required.

-PRESCRIBER REQUIREMENTS: Procedures must be performed by adequately trained, experienced physicians in a highly specialized center.
+PRESCRIBER REQUIREMENTS: Procedure performed by adequately trained, experienced physicians specialists in highly specialized center